-Enhancing the modal shift rate
+1.Enhancing the modal shift rate

 We are promoting a modal shift to rail and ocean transport, which emits less GHG than trucks.
-The 2022 modal shift rate rose over the previous year.
+The 2023 modal shift rate rose over the previous year.

-Enhancing usage of fuels with less GHG emissions
+2.Enhancing usage of fuels with less GHG emissions

 To encourage our transportation partners to use next-generation fuels that emit less GHGs than conventional fuels, we identified issues for expanded use in the future and are engaged in discussions for solving those issues.
-In 2022, a total of four companies used renewable fuels.
+The next-generation fuels were introduced in 2022, and we used them at roughly the same levels in 2023.